 - Scale with your organization (no need to constantly replace or keep up)

-However, while this solution can be a complete game changer for your organization, it is a big project with a substantial implementation period - so there are a few questions you should ask yourself before going down this road.
+However, while this solution can be a complete game changer for organizations, it can be a big project with a substantial implementation period.
+So there are a few questions you should ask yourself before going down this road.

 First, look at how you are keeping up with compliance now.
 Most organizations have some kind of requirement showing how they keep access controls working and keep unauthorized users out.
 Are you currently tracking this manually with spreadsheets to compare and contrast?
 How quickly or efficiently are you getting these reports from the field and what is their accuracy?